0xCronos/DAE-Softmax/README.md

 # Deep Autoencoder With Softmax Classifier

-Stacked denoising autoencoder with softmax classifier.
+Stacked denoising autoencoder with softmax classifier for a data classification problem obtained from a set of sensors.

 Homework for the Business Inteligence Course.